 The Cayman Islands has successfully been removed from the Financial Action Task Force's (FATF) money laundering 'grey list' after over two years of dedicated efforts.
 This achievement, announced on October 27th 2023, follows a meeting of the FATF Plenary in Paris.
 The 'grey list' designates nations actively addressing deficiencies in anti-money laundering, terrorist financing, and proliferation financing measures.
 To meet global standards, the Cayman Islands established a new police unit, enacted legislative changes, and implemented new standards for realtors and precious metal dealers.
 This removal is significant for the islands' financial services industry and affirms their commitment to combating financial crimes and ultimately should pave the way for further foreign investment.
 Whether there'll be a knock on effect that benefits the Islands' local economy remains to be seen, though this certainly bodes well for the future growth of the finance sector in the Islands.
 As of December 2023, the jurisdiction is now undergoing removal from additional entities' listings associated with AML/CFT/CPF policies.
 The Government has already received notification of the Cayman Islands' removal from the UK's anti-money laundering high-risk list on December 5th 2023, and the EU Commission's issuance of a delegated regulation, specifically addressing the delisting of the Cayman Islands from its AML black-list.

-Below is a retrospective look at the diverse facets of the Cayman Islands economic landscape including finance, population, workforce and salaries, based on information provided by the Economics and Statistics Office and the recently published Cayman Islands Government Strategic Policy Document 2023-2026.
+Below is a retrospective look at the diverse facets of the Cayman Islands economic landscape including finance, population, workforce and salaries, based on information provided by the Economics and Statistics Office.
 We also look at what lies ahead for the education sector, climate sustainability, tourism, real estate, healthcare, transport and more.

 Population & Permits